liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

     addDefaultStructures=B"true"

-If you see type markers in `.config` files (they'll show up under certain conditions), you can safely ignore them.
+If you see type markers in `.config` files, you can safely ignore them.
 The example included above functions identically without the type marker:

     addDefaultStructures="true"